Why prioritize PIM in 2025? Read the latest Gartner report >

 Inc.com

-How can you make sure that your product will be one of that 5% that succeeds?
+How can you make sure that your product will be one of those 5% that succeeds?
 It boils down to closing the release-launch gap.
-To ensure a quick, seamless, and consistent transition from product release to product launch, you need cross-team collaboration.
+To ensure a quick, seamless transition from product release to product launch, involving development and product marketing teams is key to success.
 Think product development, marketing, and sales.
 And don’t forget your customer support organization!
 Working together, you have a far better chance for a successful product launch, especially when you’ve crafted a launch plan with the end goal and launch date in mind.
 Teams that do effective planning are more likely to meet their go-live date, accelerate adoption, and deliver an exceptional customer experience.

 To create an effective launch plan, make sure it includes: